chximn/jwt-manager/README.md

 * `data`: The data to include in the JWT payload.
 * `secretName`: The name of the Kubernetes Secret to store the generated JWT.
 * `expiryTime`: The expiration time for the JWT.
 It can be specified in terms of days, hours, or minutes.
-* `resignBefore`: The automation resign time for the JWT.
+* `resignBefore`: The automation resigning time for the JWT.
 It can be specified in terms of days, hours, or minutes.

 Example JWT resource: